datadoc1/resident-analysis/README.md

 **Orthopedics (IN PROGRESS)**
 * [Data Entry](https://docs.google.com/spreadsheets/d/18yL7ZbQ-KVHxb8jjqgMZ9CCRcOl0j-pYctQgBbEJe1g/edit?gid=0#gid=0) | Gender Breakdown | Home Program Breakdown | Medical School Production

-## **Potential Future Targets**
+**Potential Future Targets**
 * [AAMC Number of Active Residents By Specialty](https://www.aamc.org/data-reports/students-residents/data/table-b3-number-active-residents-type-medical-school-gme-specialty-and-sex) (Generally, specialties with 1000-3000 residents are a sweetspot.
-More residents and data entry will be longer, less residents and you run the risk of not finding anything interesting).
+More residents and data entry may be tiresome, less residents and you run the risk of not finding anything interesting).

+## Other Projects Going On
+* Signal Analysis [project outline coming soon...]
+* Thoughts and reflections on research [series of blog posts coming soon...]

+Contact Keola Ching, MS2 at chingk@uthscsa.edu for questions